 Charlie Kirk’s assassination has revealed an uncomfortable truth about our political culture: many people only believe in rights for their own side.
 When it comes to enemies, rights become conditional, subject to moral qualifiers and rhetorical “buts.”

 Victim-blaming—whether in cases of sexual assault, police brutality, or political violence—always undermines human dignity.
 It shifts responsibility away from the aggressor and onto the victim.
-It cheapens the value of life and gives a passive endorsement to violence.
+It cheapens the value of life and gives a passive endorsement to real harm, oppression, and violence.

 Charlie Kirk did not deserve to die for his words.
 No one does.
 If rights are to mean anything, they must apply universally—to the righteous and the flawed, the beloved and the despised, the conservative pundit and the progressive activist alike.